-The Masters program requires completion of thirty semester hours of approved coursework and includes the option of completion of a master's report.
+The Masters program requires completion of thirty semester hours of approved coursework and includes the option of completion of a Masters report.
 Degree requirements are distributed as follows:

-- 1) Six core courses that provide a foundation for further study, including a two-course sequence in theoretical statistics, two courses in statistical modeling, one course in computational methods, and one course in research.
-These courses must be taken on a graded basis with students earning a B or better. - 2) Six hours of statistics courses chosen from an approved list. - 3) Six hours of supporting coursework, which may be in a subject area other than statistics but must be logically related, and together with the other degree coursework, constitute a coherent degree program. - 4) An optional three hours of master's report, which is expected to approximate a publishable journal article in length and quality.
+- 1) Five core courses that provide a foundation for further study, including a two-course sequence in theoretical statistics, two courses in statistical modeling, and one course in Bayesian statistics.
+These courses must be taken on a graded basis with students earning a B or better. - 2) Nine hours of statistics courses chosen from an approved list, including three hours of SDS coursework. - 3) Six hours of supporting coursework, which may be in a subject area other than statistics but must be logically related, and together with the other degree coursework, constitute a coherent degree program. - 4) An optional three hours of Masters report, which is expected to approximate a publishable journal article in length and quality.

-Upon admission to the program, the student should demonstrate background knowledge of mathematics and statistics equivalent to that acquired in an upper-division course in probability and statistics.
+Prior to admission to the program, the student should demonstrate background knowledge of mathematics and statistics equivalent to that acquired in an upper-division course in probability and statistics.
 Deficiencies may be made up by taking courses suggested by the graduate advisor.
 In most cases, these courses may not be counted toward the degree.